United States of America calling code: +1

 FAQ

-What is the country calling code for United States?
+What is the country calling code for United States of America?

-The country calling code for United States is +1.
+The country calling code for United States of America is +1.

-How do I call United States from another country?
+How do I call United States of America from another country?

 Dial your international exit code, then 1, then the national number.
 In mobile-friendly format you can usually dial +1 followed by the national number.

-Do I drop a leading 0 when calling United States internationally?
+Do I drop a leading 0 when calling United States of America internationally?

-United States does not generally use a trunk prefix field in this MVP dataset, but formatting varies; use the dial builder to normalize your specific number.
+United States of America does not have a trunk prefix listed in the dataset right now, but formatting varies; use the dial builder to normalize your specific number.